opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 ```
 Enter the `Access Key` and `Secret Access Key` you copied earlier and set the default region (in my case its `us-east-2`)

-Now, our Jenkins server now has the neccesary permissions to create our EKS cluster.
+Now, our Jenkins server has the neccesary permissions to create and manage our EKS cluster.

 ??? image "Images - IAM User Policy and Access keys"